 4. Who will have access to my legal first name?

 Keene State College employees who conduct college business with information systems involving legal first names will have access to your full legal name along with your chosen first name.
 Those employees are being advised to identify you in person by your chosen first name, but some college business and federal laws require the use of legal names.
-For assistance, contact the Program Support Assistant for LGBTQ Students, Hunter Kirschner.
+For assistance, contact the Coordinator of LGBTQ+ Student Support, Hunter Kirschner.